bitshares/bitshares.github.io-old/_posts/2015-06-08-announcing-bitshares-2.0.md

 - Lack of flexibility of system parameters result in an inability to adapt to changing market conditions
 - Shortcomings and caveats in internal market rules and incentives result low liquidity and adoption

-We aim to address all of these issues all at once with BitShares 2.0.
+We aim to address all of these issues all at once with BitShares 2.0 (code name: *Graphene*).
 See *Lessons Learned Link* for more details.

 ## How will BitShares 2.0 solve the problems with BitShares today?

-BitShares 2.0 was designed to address all of the above lessons.
+BitShares 2.0 (code name *Graphene*) was designed to address all of the above lessons.
 By upgrading, the community will experience:

 - A new high-performance protocol and engine
 - A new developer-friendly and extensible codebase